-His school's teachers and administration were largely unaware of the effects that cell phones; tablets and computers have on ocular health.
-They were pleasantly surprised that Joey was able to discuss the impact circadian rhythms, on the increased risk of Macular Degeneration, and how there were some simple things people could do to (partially) control for these risks – so much so that Joey was asked to present to the fourth, fifth and sixth grade students.
+His school's teachers and administration were largely unaware of the effects that cell phones, tablets and computers have on ocular health.
+They were pleasantly surprised that Joey was able to discuss the impact of circadian rhythms, the increased risk of Macular Degeneration, and how there were some simple things people could do to (partially) control for these risks – so much so that Joey was asked to present to the fourth, fifth and sixth grade students.
 This was a first at Parker Woods Montessori!

 “My school is talking about removing the use of Kindles during recesses," Joey emphatically stated.
 “They realize now how bad exposure to blue light can be for your eyes!"

 Joey's school is unique because each classroom combines three grades.
 In Joey's case, it's first-, second- and third-graders in the same class.
 The reasoning behind this change is that every kid gets a chance to mentor and be mentored throughout their school life.

 “Joey is embracing this role as a mentor/leader in his third year in this class," stated Fred, his dad.
 “Next year, he will be a “little fish" in the (4th to 6th grade) pond again.
 I think his embracing the leadership piece has a lot to do with his Blue Light project, actually."

 Technology brands educating consumers on dangers of blue light

 Major technology brands are realizing that they need to be leaders on informing consumers about the dangers of blue light.
 Late last year, Amazon began to roll out a feature known as “Blue Shade" on its Kindle Fire tablets which limits the amount of blue light that reaches your eyes.
 Apple recently introduced “Night Shift," which subtly shifts the color temperature of the display based on the time and location of your iPhone or iPad.
 According to The Verge, the point is to have the screen blast less blue light into your eyes.